 Three pillars of premiere UC support

-Vyopta’s product spent significant time and resources creating what is now the best-performing monitoring tool for remote collaboration and UC support, with three pillars of emphasis.
+Vyopta’s product team spent significant time and resources creating what is now the best-performing monitoring tool for remote collaboration and UC support, with three pillars of emphasis.

 Granularity – This is the ability of the engine to track the most finely detailed inputs involved in remote video, voice and collaboration tools.
 This is a shift from most monitoring tools that lack the precision and allow teams charged with UC support to zero in on a specific set of endpoints instead of an organization’s entire stockpile of thousands.